sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

         }
    }

 Most command keywords in Java must be in lowercase, but class names such as System and String are capitalized.
 Commands in Java must end with a semicolon (;).
 Think of the semicolon (;) in Java like a period (.) in English.
 You use a semicolon (``;``) to show the end of a Java **statement**, just the way you use a period (.) to show the end of an English sentence.
-You will not be penalized on the exam if you forget the semicolon.
-However, your programs won't run without it.
+Your programs won't run if you forget the semicolon at the end of each statement.

 Syntax Errors
 ---------------

 Computers don't actually speak Java so we have to **compile** (translate) Java source files that we write into class files which is code that a computer can understand and run.
 In this e-book, the Java code is actually being sent to a Java server to compile and run, and the output is sent back to show on the same page.

 .. |Grace Hopper| raw:: html